poojayadav40/framekart-An_Eyewear_Website/README.md

-# Framekart 👓 - Eyewear & Sunglasses Online Store
+# Framekart 👓 - Eyewear website

 Framekart is a modern, responsive front-end web application for an online eyewear and sunglasses store.
 Built using HTML, CSS, and JavaScript, it provides a seamless user experience across various device sizes.